 What Else Can I Expect From an Online Doctorate in Human and Family Development Program?

-Social and Emotional Development: The social and emotional development concentration trains doctoral students in theories, methodologies, and research in human social and emotional development.
+The social and emotional development concentration trains doctoral students in human social and emotional development theories, methodologies, and research skills.
 Doctoral students may take interdisciplinary courses in family dynamics, intervention, and neuroscience.

 Doctoral students can gain clinical experience through a couples and family therapy concentration.
 Students build clinical and research skills, apply research designs, and accumulate supervision experience.
 The concentration also fosters scientific and grant proposal writing abilities.

-Careers this concentration prepares for: Research scientist, clinician, professor
+- Concentration Careers: Research scientist, clinician, professor

-Careers this concentration prepares for: Research scientist, professor, academic dean
+- Concentration Careers: Research scientist, professor, academic dean

 Curriculum for an Online Doctoral Degree in Human and Family Development